Francis S. Bartow

-Francis S. Bartow (born Francis Stebbins Bartow; September 6, 1816 – July 21, 1861) was a licensed attorney turned politician, serving two terms in the United States House of Representatives and becoming a political leader of the Confederate States of America.
+Francis Stebbins Bartow (September 6, 1816 – July 21, 1861) was an American lawyer and politician from Georgia.
+He served two terms in the United States House of Representatives and became a politician in the Confederate States of America.
 Bartow was also a colonel in the Georgia Militia commanding the 21st Oglethorpe Light Infantry during the early months of the American Civil War.
 Bartow was a delegate from Georgia's 1st congressional district to the Southern Convention in Montgomery, Alabama becoming an inaugurating member of the Confederate Provisional Congress—leading efforts to prepare local forces in the aftermath of secession, protracting into The American Civil War of 1861–65.

-Colonel Bartow was killed at the First Battle of Manassas, becoming the first brigade commander of the Confederate States Army to die in combat.
+Bartow was killed at the First Battle of Manassas, becoming the first brigade commander of the Confederate States Army to die in combat.

 Early life and career

-Francis Bartow was born September 6, 1816, in Chatham County, Georgia, near the county seat of Savannah (formerly Georgia's state capital), to Dr. Theodosius Bartow and Frances Lloyd (Stebbins) Bartow.
+Francis Stebbins Bartow was born September 6, 1816, in Chatham County, Georgia, near the county seat of Savannah (formerly Georgia's state capital), to Dr. Theodosius Bartow and Frances Lloyd (Stebbins) Bartow.
 He studied law at the Franklin College of Arts and Sciences in Athens (the founding college of the University of Georgia).
 While at Franklin, Bartow was a member of the Phi Kappa Literary Society and was mentored by John M. Berrien, a U.S. senator and former Attorney General in Andrew Jackson's administration.
 Bartow graduated cum laude in 1835 at age 19.
 Bartow was an intern under the tutelage of Messrs.
 Berrien & Law at their Savannah law office.
 Bartow obtained his postgraduate education at Yale Law School in Connecticut, returning to Savannah in 1837.
 Bartow was subsequently employed by the Bryan Superior Court and admitted to the State Bar of Georgia soon after his return to Savannah.
-He joined the locally known law firm of Law & Lovell, becoming a partner and forming Law, Bartow and Lovell, Bartow became regarded for his skills, handling difficult criminal cases.
+He joined the locally known law firm of Law & Lovell, becoming a partner and forming Law, Bartow and Lovell.

 In 1840, the 24-year-old Bartow campaigned for William Henry Harrison, the Whig candidate for President.
 In 1841, he began his own political career by serving the first of two consecutive terms in the Georgia House of Representatives, followed by one term in the Georgia Senate.
 In 1844, Bartow married Louisa Greene Berrien, the daughter of one of his previous professional tutors, Sen. John Berrien.
 In 1856, Bartow was a candidate for the U.S. Congress but was defeated.
 The following year, he was elected as captain of Savannah's 21st Oglethorpe Light Infantry, a reserve guard company that had been formed in 1856.
 He served as an instructor to the volunteers, many of which were young scions of established families in local society.

 As the national controversy over slavery intensified, Bartow became concerned for Georgia's destiny if war became a reality.
+He was one of the largest slaveholders in the state.
+By 1860, he owned a total of 89 slaves, most of whom lived and worked at his plantation on the Savannah River in Chatham County.
 In 1860, after Abraham Lincoln's election, he spurned the Union to advocate the right of secession.